CodeverDotDev/codever/documentation/requirements/migrate-to-docker/dns-cutover.md

 # The cert is generated without needing the A record to point here.
 ```

-Mount the certs into the nginx container:
+Mount the certs into the nginx container (full stack in [docker-compose-prod.md](docker-compose-prod.md)):
 ```yaml
 # In docker-compose.prod.yml
 services: